A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 - Also take note of where the umpire sits (you’ll see a little chair icon on each map — and avoid courtside tickets very close up in sections right behind or next to the chair (please note: the umpire chair is never a big obstruction, but it might be a minor annoyance to some).

-- In short, check out the detailed Seat Map on Ticketmaster view before buying to see the exact location.
+- Check out the detailed Seat Map on Ticketmaster view before buying to see the exact location.

 KEY SEATING CHARTS AND SHADE MAPS